 The Tweddle Residential Program operates from Monday to Friday each week for families struggling with a range of parenting challenges.
-The early intervention and prevention program has a focus on strengthening attachment, building resilience and supporting you to understand your baby’s cues.
+The early intervention and prevention program has a focus on sleep and settling, strengthening attachment, building resilience and supporting you to understand your baby’s cues.

 Parenting issues involve the whole family and we encourage you and your partner or support person to attend for the full 5 days.
 We understand that this can be difficult with work commitments and will do whatever we can to include both parents/support people.
 We can provide a certificate of attendance to employers.
 More information about this can be found on our ‘Coming to Tweddle‘ page.